Delta-Academy/shooter/README.md

 You must terminate your opponent.
 And you must terminate them using RL.

+Training an agent to play this game is tricky!
+Before starting, read the suggested approach at the bottom of this page :point_down: :point_down: :point_down:

 ![Space shooter starting position](images/space-shooter.png)

 ## Rules of Space Shooter